azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 mssql-deployment-5559884974-q2j4w   1/1     Running   0          4m44s   10.244.0.5   aks-nodepool1-11985439-vmss000000   <none>           <none>
 ```

-The adress may vary in your environment, for the sample here, it's `10.244.0.5`.
-Please note the adress down, as you will need it in the next step.
+The address may vary in your environment, for the sample here, it's `10.244.0.5`.
+Please note the address down, as you will need it in the next step.

 Now, we can deploy a simple API that is able to manage `Contacts` objects, that means Create/Read/Update/Delete contacts of a very simple CRM app.
 The image needs to be built upfront and put in your container registry.
 So, please go to the folder `day7/apps/dotnetcore/Scm` and build the API image: